 A full list of courses for which Anthony has served in a teaching capacity is provided below.

-Columbia Journal Seminar (Instructor, Columbia University Scholars Program)
+Columbia Journey Seminar (Instructor, Columbia University Scholars Program)

 Senior Project Seminar (Instructor, Columbia Center for the Study of Ethnicity and Race)

-Modes of Inquiry (Instructor, Columbia Center for the Study of Ethnicity and Race)
+Modes of Inquiry (Instructor, Columbia Center for the Study of Ethnicity and Race, with Dr. Sayantani DasGupta)

 Anthony is accessible via Twitter @AnthoUrena.
-For other inquiries and requests, please use the form to the right.
+For other inquiries and requests, please use this form.